Why You Should Include Customer Reviews on Your Website?

-Apart from responding on time, there are also other factors that contribute to the successful interactions with your clients.
+Apart from responding on time, there are also other factors that contribute to successful interactions with your clients.

 The golden rule of community management is to never insult your customer, no matter how rude he or she is.
 Try to take the dispute into a private channel, and get to the bottom of the issue.
 If the problem wasn’t your fault, you don’t have to apologize.

 We all like to feel unique, that’s why it’s important to respond to every message with a one-of-a-kind statement.
-It takes much more time and effort than just generic “thank you” or an emoji.
+It takes much more time and effort than just a generic “thank you” or an emoji.

 Set up rules and guidelines in the beginning.
 Remove all comments that use hate language, religious or racial inflammatory statements.
-Review sites will do it on their own, but if you have a review section on your website, make sure such statement don’t appear on your site.
+Review sites will do it on their own, but if you have a review section on your website, make sure such statements don’t appear on your site.

 Customer reviews in a nutshell